gwastro/pycbc/docs/inference.rst

     NPROCS=12
     CONFIG_PATH=inference.ini

-    # get coalescne time as an integer
+    # get coalescence time as an integer
     TRIGGER_TIME_INT=${TRIGGER_TIME%.*}

     # start and end time of data to read in